theboxer/emitron/README.md

 ## API

 - `on(eventName, handler, params?)`: Subscribe to an event.
 Returns an unsubscribe function.
 Supports wildcard (`'*'`), one-time, and abortable listeners.
+- `onMany(eventNames, handler, params?)`: Subscribe to multiple events with a single handler.
+Returns an unsubscribe function that removes the handler from all subscribed events.
 - `off(eventName, handler?)`: Unsubscribe a handler or all handlers for an event.
 - `emit(eventName, data?)`: Emit an event with data.